svkucheryavski/mdatoolsm.gitbook/chapter4/text.md

 dcal.removecols(testRows);
 dtest = people(testRows, :);
 ```
 So `dcal` is our calibration subset (24 rows), which we are going to use for creating a PCA model and `dtest` is a subset (8 rows) we will apply the created model to.
-Now let's build the model and show an information about the model object:
+Now let us build the model and show an information about the model object:

 ```matlab
 m = mdapca(dcal, 7, 'Scale', 'on')